DrMarkusVoss/pumla/pumla_UsersGuide.md

 PlantUML extension macros.
 The macros help to get data out of these repositories and thereby re-use the once defined model elements and diagrams in a structured way.

+### `pumla getjson <subcommand>`
+Prints out a JSON data structure containing the request elements (by subcommand).
+There is no other output to the command line than the JSON data structure, so you can use this command to integrate pumla with other tools via a JSON data interface.
+As the output to the command line shall be in-sync with the pumla model repository .puml file, a `pumla update` is done implicitly also.

+The following subcommands are supported:
+- `pumla getjson elements`: Get a list in JSON format with all elements of the pumla model repository.
+- `pumla getjson relations`: Get a list in JSON format with all relations of the pumla model repository.
+- `pumla getjson connections`: Get a list in JSON format with all connections of the pumla model repository.

 ---